Contest Announcement: Submit Designs to Help Those With Limb Differences

 - Best presentation

-To get started, send an email to [email protected] with the subject line “Design Contest #2 Submission”.
+To get started, send an email to email@example.com with the subject line “Design Contest #2 Submission”.
 Please include your name, country, email address, background(optional), a link to your portfolio(optional), and a description of your design(500 words or less).
 Lastly, please attach images of your design.
 Blue Heart Hero accepts sketches, renderings, or photos of your 3D print.
-To learn more about Blue Heart Hero and their design contest, we encourage you to visit their website at:
+We encourage you to visit its website to learn more about Blue Heart Hero and its design contest.

 So, what are you waiting for?
 Let’s make a difference together!